This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Breeding Grounds

-A multitude of Snow Geese find their breeding grounds on the Arctic tundra, from Canada to Alaska, selecting nest sites carefully to avoid predator threats and capitalize on food availability.
+A multitude of Snow Geese find their breeding grounds on the Arctic tundra, from Canada to Alaska, selecting nest sites carefully to avoid predator-rich areas and search for Arctic tundra habitats to take advantage of food availability

 Nesting density varies, and climate change impacts their habitat choices considerably.